Sarlianth/DataRepProject2016/README.md

 We chose our own idea as none of the other applications seemed appealing for the project.
 We thought that own idea would show more of our ability to create a web application rather than reuse other examples.

-The project was guided by the following excerpt from the project instructions:
+The project was guided by the following except from the project instructions:
 >You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
 You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.